NicTheFifth/MCME-PVP/README.md

 * /pvp warp <map name>
 * Permission system for commands
 * Include pipe
-* create spawnShow
-* fix autoqueue when games end

 ### Code improvements
 * Simplify the command files so they're easier to read
 * Tests?
 This might be a bit ambitious

 ### New Features
-* UI for map creation and editing
+* UI for map creation and editing (with showing spawns)
 * Brigadier command parser
 * An actual queue for PVP
 * An updated permission system